majafilipsson/fake-news/README.md

 - footer.php - will contain footer for index.php

-- functions.php - (not yet sure if to be created) (would contain functions) (would be used to require for example data.php using a function, so that only the function need be called in index.php, to simplify use of databases.) (in conslusion, will only be created if I decide to use database and sql, meaning, 2nd version if time allows.)
+- functions.php - (not yet sure if to be created) (would contain functions)

 ### TO-DO list: